 Do you have a high-deductible health plan (HDHP)?
-If so, you are probably eligible to contribute to a health savings account (HSA), which some are calling an IRA on steroids.
-These accounts are seriously worth considering.
+If so, you’re probably eligible to contribute to a health savings account (HSA).
+These tax-advantaged accounts are worth considering.
 Here’s why.

 A Triple Tax Advantage

-If your health insurance is through your employer, you may see some additional benefits.
+If your health insurance is through your employer, you may see these benefits:

-- Your payroll taxes will be lowered because of your HSA contributions.
+- Your payroll taxes will be lower because of your HSA contributions.

-- You’ll have money you can use when you get older and are more likely to need additional medical care.
-Also, the HSA can pay for expenses that health insurance and Medicare cover poorly or do not pay at all, such as long-term care, hearing aids, eye care or dental care.
+- You can use the HSA to pay for expenses that health insurance and Medicare cover poorly, or don’t pay at all.
+That includes long-term care, hearing aids, eye care, and dental care.

 - And, of course, you can use the account to pay health expenses now, if you need to.

-You can only make HSA contributions when you are covered by an HDHP, though not all HDHPs are eligible.
-Any health plan that gives you benefits beyond preventive care does not qualify as an HDHP.
-For example, if your plan provides medical appointments with a co-pay, such as $20, after which the plan pays the remainder of the costs, it will not qualify as eligible for an HSA.
+Any health plan that gives you benefits beyond preventive care doesn’t qualify as an HDHP.
+For example, if your plan provides medical appointments with a co-pay, it won’t qualify as eligible for an HSA.

 You must be required to pay all medical costs until you meet your deductible to qualify for an HSA.
-The one exception: preventive care.
+The one exception is preventive care.

 Investing Your HSA Contributions

 Another key consideration is how your HSA plan allows you to invest your money.
-Some plans provided through banks are no more than savings plans, which won’t allow your funds to grow significantly.
+Some plans provided through banks are no more than savings plans, which won’t allow your funds to grow much.

 Is an HSA Good for You?

-If you already have a qualified HDHP, the answer is a no brainer: yes.
-If you don’t, you need to consider whether you want to take on the risks of paying for all your medical care until you reach your deductibles.
-With a high-deductible plan, you are looking at a maximum of $6,550 for individuals.
-While you can draw from the HSA for medical care, if you find you must drain your HSA every year, it will not provide you with much retirement savings and thus is probably not worth considering.
+If you already have a qualified HDHP, the answer is a definite yes.
+If you don’t, consider whether you want to take on the risks of paying for all your medical care until you reach your deductibles.
+But keep in mind your premiums will likely be lower with an HDHP.

 HSAs make the most sense for people who have minimal healthcare costs and want to save for their health needs in retirement.
-If you want to explore using HSAs, first investigate the type of HDHP plans available and be sure that they match your current health needs.
+If you want to explore using an HSA, first investigate the type of HDHP plans available and be sure that they match your current health needs.